 Mathematics: Using mathematics to solve problems.

-Other Gaming & Sports Book Writer or Runner Job Titles
+Types of Gaming and Sports Book Writer or Runner

-In 2016, there was an estimated number of 11,700 jobs in the United States for Gaming and Sports Book Writer or Runner.
+There were about 11,700 jobs for Gaming and Sports Book Writer or Runner in 2016 (in the United States).
 New jobs are being produced at a rate of 3.4% which is below the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Gaming and Sports Book Writer or Runner by 2026.
 Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.

 The states with the most job growth for Gaming & Sports Book Writer or Runner are New York, Washington, and Texas.
 Watch out if you plan on working in Alaska, Connecticut, or South Dakota.
 These states have the worst job growth for this type of profession.

-Salary for a Gaming & Sports Book Writer or Runner
+What is the Average Salary of a Gaming & Sports Book Writer or Runner

 Gaming and Sports Book Writers and Runners who work in Kentucky, North Dakota, or New Jersey, make the highest salaries.

-How much do Gaming and Sports Book Writers and Runners make in different U.S. states?
+Below is a list of the median annual salaries for Gaming and Sports Book Writers and Runners in different U.S. states.

 |State||Annual Mean Salary|

-What Tools & Technology do Gaming and Sports Book Writers and Runners Use?
+Tools & Technologies Used by Gaming and Sports Book Writers and Runners